 Growth was intrinsically linked to phenology dynamics, in which the duration of the phenophases exerted a major control (Fig. 3).
 This was particularly true regarding trunk growth, given the same growth rate over a shorter period in the dry year (Fig. 3d).
 In a drought manipulation study with Q. ilex, growth duration was the best predictor of BAI (Lempereur et al., 2015).
-In our study, spring BAI (%), besides being also positively correlated with trunk growth duration, was reduced roughly in the same proportion than precipitation reduction, when comparing the dry year with the mild year (-36% and -30 %, for BAI and precipitation, respectively).
+In our study, spring BAI was also positively correlated with trunk growth duration, while reduced roughly in the same proportion than precipitation, when comparing the dry year with the mild year (-36% and -30 %, for BAI and precipitation, respectively).
 In turn, trunk growth duration and shoot elongation duration were positively correlated, as well as BAI with shoot length.
 Nevertheless, shoot elongation was less inhibited by drought (-22 %) than BAI.
-The shoot length in our study, despite the severe drought observed, was considerably higher than what was reported in another study with juvenile cork oak trees (Oliveira et al., 1994), in which shoot length ranged between 1.8 and 6.2 cm yr-1.
-This has probably to do with the fact that the sampled branches in that study were not clearly defined as apical, like we measured, thus showing lower growth.
-The lower reduction in shoot elongation, as compared to trunk growth, combined with an absence of significant changes in LAI suggests that cork oak privileges leaf carbon assimilation, by maintaining the leaf area, as suggested elsewhere (Costa-e-Silva et al., 2015).
+Despite the severe drought observed, shoot length in our study was considerably higher than that reported in another study with juvenile cork oak trees (Oliveira et al., 1994), in which values ranged between 1.8 and 6.2 cm yr-1.
+This has probably to do with the fact that the sampled branches in that study were not clearly defined as apical, as we measured, thus showing lower growth.
+The lower reduction in shoot elongation, in comparison to trunk growth, combined with an absence of significant changes in LAI suggests that cork oak privileges leaf carbon assimilation, by maintaining leaf area, as suggested elsewhere (Costa-e-Silva et al., 2015).

 Although reported LAI or litterfall responses to drought are conflicting (Reichstein et al., 2002; Ogaya and Penuelas, 2004; Limousin et al., 2009; Martin-StPaul et al., 2013; Costa-e-Silva et al., 2015), we would expect a reduction in LAI as a consequence of lower shoot elongation and lower number of leaves, without a corresponding decrease in total litterfall.
-Despite the higher leaf senescence observed during the bulk period, in the dry year, total litterfall (from January to September) was similar among years (Fig 3e).
-This could be explained by trees retaining a portion of leaves in the canopy longer than a year or simply because litterfall reflects the previous year growth that was not affected by drought.
-In a study realized in the Mediterranean region during the same years, also no changes were observed in Q. ilex litterfall (Limousin et al., 2009).
+Despite the higher leaf senescence observed during the bulk period, in the dry year, total litterfall (from January to September) was similar between years (Fig 3e).
+This could be explained by trees retaining a portion of leaves in the canopy longer than a year or simply because litterfall reflects the growth of the previous year, that was not affected by drought.
+Similarly, in a study realized in the Mediterranean region, no changes were observed in Q. ilex litterfall between the same years (Limousin et al., 2009).

-The observed reduction of SLA is a characteristic response of Mediterranean trees to drought (Chaves and Oliveira, 2004).
-By limiting the transpiring area, trees will be able to keep photosynthetic activity for a longer period, as suggested by Ramírez-Valiente et al. (2010), explaining the negative correlation between SLA assessed prior to the onset of drought and shoot length in cork oak, as we also observed.
-More schlerophyllous leaves were also associated with low soil nutrient availability (Salleo and Nardini, 2000), due to its higher ratio of carbon to nitrogen.
+The observed reduction of SLA is another characteristic response of Mediterranean trees to drought (Chaves and Oliveira, 2004).
+By limiting the transpiring area, trees will be able to keep photosynthetic activity for a longer period, as suggested by Ramírez-Valiente et al. (2010). .
+More schlerophyllous leaves were also associated with low soil nutrient availability (Salleo and Nardini, 2000), due to their higher ratio of carbon to nitrogen.

-The short-term interactions between precipitation and temperature are complex (Gerst et al., 2017; Lempereur et al., 2017).
-The higher rate of shoot elongation observed in the dry year and a longer duration of shoot elongation in the mild year suggest, respectively, a positive effect temperature early in the growing season but a negative or null effect during the elongation period in the mild year.
+Short-term interactions between precipitation and temperature are complex (Gerst et al., 2017; Lempereur et al., 2017).
+The higher rate of shoot elongation observed in the dry year and the longer duration of shoot elongation in the mild year suggest, respectively, a positive effect temperature early in the growing season but a negative or null effect during the elongation period in the mild year, supported by the cessation of shoot elongation at a higher pd.
 A longer study period would be required to get reliable conclusions.